 1.28.
-The terms, “Commission”, “Controller”, “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR.
+The terms, “Commission”, “Controller”, “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the UK GDPR/GDPR (as applicable).

 2. BECOMING A SUBSCRIBER

 2.1.
-To become a Subscriber of the Service you must agree to the Order Confirmation which sets out which services you require from us and your payment details.
-The Terms & Conditions are incorporated in the Order Confirmation.
-Therefore, by agreeing the Order Confirmation you indicate your acceptance of these Terms & Conditions.
+To become a Subscriber of the Service you must agree to these Terms & Conditions.
+By subscribing and using the Service you confirm your acceptance of these Terms & Conditions.

 2.2.
-By agreeing to the Order Confirmation and accepting these Terms & Conditions, you undertake that you are authorised to act and to accept these Terms & Conditions on behalf of your business and that you will take all reasonable steps to ensure that Authorised Users comply with the Terms & Conditions.
+By accepting these Terms & Conditions, you undertake that you are authorised to act and to accept these Terms & Conditions on behalf of your business and that you will take all reasonable steps to ensure that Authorised Users comply with the Terms & Conditions.
 You further agree to fully and effectively indemnify us against any claim arising from a breach or purported breach of this clause.

 2.3.
 We are not authorised and do not give investment, tax, audit or legal advice and we shall have no liability whatsoever to you in connection with these matters.